neuroph12/ML-Agents/docs/Jupyter_Notebook.md

 This page explain you how to launch the environment, reset it, control the agent and change the parameters before a reset.
 Don't forget to change the `environment_filename` in according to your operating system.

-For more details about the command, go on the page [Gym-Unity Wrapper](Gym-Unity_Wrapper).

 ## <a name="next_step">Next Step</a>